 The Vivace was conceived on a quiet weekend in the shop.
 Ray was struck with the vision for a new design, so he tore apart his machine shop to set up for his new creation.

-"When the crew came in on the following Monday they were confused as to why all their machines and stations had been messed with.
+“When the crew came in on the following Monday they were confused as to why all their machines and stations had been messed with.
 When I presented the crew with the new device, the questions started.
 Some thought that the machine was too small and too light, so I threw the machine to the ground, picked it up, plugged it in and it ran as smooth as before.
 Everyone gasped, but the strength test was not finished.
 I then took the new Vivace machine outside and set it in the alley.
 The crew watched in horror as I drove my International Scout over the new machine.
-When I picked up the machine and plugged it in, it ran as smooth as before.
-The Vivace was born!"
+The Vivace was born!”

 After Ray released the Vivace, at Hell City Phoenix in 2011, he came up with the idea for a brass Vivace.
 Though heavier, brass has different qualities that make these machines very popular with some artists.
 The brass version was released at the Alberta Bound convention in Calgary, Canada.
-And this year at Hell City 2013 in Phoenix, Ray will release his new drive mechanism called, The Magic.
+At Hell City 2013 in Phoenix, Ray will release his new drive mechanism called, The Magic.

 Ray’s hobby is restoring antique engines and some of the knowledge he’s gained in these restorations, helped him design the drive mechanism of the NeoTat.
 If you were to peak into Ray’s ‘blue building’, where he stores and plays with his engines, you would instantly see a variety of mechanical devices that I believe to be the roots of the NeoTat mechanics.
 If you were around to meet him at engine shows and town festivals, you would see the hands on and personable experiences that led to success working tattoo conventions.
 If you were to peak into the NeoTat workshop, you would be greeted by family, hard work and good ol’ American hospitality.
 You would see the moral structure that supports these machines.
 You would see machine builders and operators, hand fitting and hand assembling parts.
 Everything is made in-house (with the exception of the motor, springs and set screws).
 Parts are CNC machined and the bodies are CNC billeted from aluminum or brass.
 Each machine is run on a test stand for 2 hours, then cleaned, reassembled, re-run for a final test and then packaged for delivery.